DanielBalsam/surv_ai/README.md

 3. I plan to incorporate clients with more instruction-tuned and reinforcement-learned LLMs.
 4. One feature that would be exciting would be the ability to easily fit a machine learning model against a multi-agent model.
 This could allow projection with the multi-agent models.
 5. More documentation and use guides!
+6. Experiment with "according to" prompting outlined in: https://arxiv.org/abs/2305.13252

 ## 🤝 Contribute